 Small incision squint surgery

-In some cases, surgery may be possible to correct a squint.
-You may need squint surgery on one or both eyes.
+Squint surgery may be possible to correct strabusmus, and may be needed on one or both eyes.

-Mr Jain has pioneered small incision squint surgery in the UK.
-By making a small incision that is hidden under the lower eyelid, there is no visible scarring.
+Mr. Jain has pioneered small incision squint surgery in the UK.
+This is done by making a small incision under the lower eyelid, resulting is no visible scarring.

-Surgery is performed under general anaesthetic and usually lasts around half an hour or less, depending on the number of muscles being operated on.
-You should be able to go home the same day.
-The eye will be red after the procedure, but this should fade within three weeks and you will be given eye drops to reduce inflammation and prevent infection.
+The surgery is performed under general anaesthetic, and depending on the number of muscles that are being operated on, usually lasts under 30 minutes.
+Patients are usually able to go home on the same day.
+After the surgery, the eye will be red, but this generally subsides within three weeks.
+Patients are given eye drops to reduce inflammation and prevent infection.